 I was in the seventh grade the first time I visited Jo's house and she immediately introduced me to her cat, Baby.

-Now, Baby was a bruiser of a cat.
+Baby was a bruiser of a cat.
 Baby was a yellow tabby about the size of a dangerous raccoon and had a demeanor that reminded one of Marlon Brando in The Wild One.
-Baby would disappear for most of the day only to return in the late afternoon, usually looking like he had been in a barroom brawl, boasting scratches and usually a torn ear or swollen eye.
+Baby would disappear for most of the day only to return in the late afternoon, regularly looking like he had been in a barroom brawl, boasting scratches and usually a torn ear or swollen eye.
 Jo would rush outside to pick him up off the back porch to cuddle him.

 “Ohhh Baby!"
 Jo would coo.
 "You poor thing.
 Did those bad cats attack you?
 You're my widdle Baaahh-beee. ” And then she’d cover his head in kisses while he glowered with an expression that seemed to say, “Yeah I’m pretty beat up, but you should see the other guys!"

 I had no doubt that whatever the catfight had been about, Baby had started it.

 But Jo was completely oblivious to Baby’s streetwise ways.
 After she finished tending to his battle wounds, she would prepare his favorite dish; a bowl of Carnation Cream evaporated milk—heated to a temperature of 'just-so'.
 (Baby would snub it otherwise.)
 And this was before microwaves were a 'thing', which meant the cream had to be heated slowly on the stove, which took for-eeevvv-eerrrr.